runpod/pulumi-runpod-native/docs/installation-configuration.md

 ## Configuration

-To begin with, please set your RunPod API key using Pulumi.
+To begin with, please set your Runpod API key using Pulumi.

 ```bash
 pulumi config set runpod:token --secret